Skip to content

 Corgi Aviation AA34908 1:32 BF109G-6 "Red 1" Luftwaffe JG 50 Diecast - Mint - Picture 1 of 20

-In 1943, the Luftwaffe formed Jagdgeschwader 50 (JG 50) to intercept the RAF’s high-speed Mosquito reconnaissance aircraft and defend against incoming USAAF bomber formations.
-Command of this specialist high-altitude unit was given to Major Hermann Graf, the first pilot in history to surpass 200 aerial victories.
+To meet that challenge, the Luftwaffe formed Jagdgeschwader 50 (JG 50) as a specialist high-altitude unit.
+Command went to Major Hermann Graf, already a legend - and the first fighter pilot in history to surpass 200 aerial victories.

 Read more